 The most searched for and read posts on this blog are my posts about overshoot weight and set point weight.
 Perhaps this should not be surprising as people with eating disorders are scared of weight gain and so seeking information about the weight they are gaining or have gained is probably to be expected.
 However, noticing these trends in the website statistics made me really reflect on what people are really seeking when they search for these posts and what sort of mindset is driving it.

 Ultimately, in my mind, seeking reassurance about overshoot weight and when it will come down is not really letting the eating disorder go or truly accepting weight gain.

-When you are seeking answers about how much ‘overshoot’ weight you might gain and how long it might take before it tapers down to your ‘set point weight’, with a hope in your heart that your weight will drop again, you are ultimately still holding onto the mindset that weight gain is a bad thing that is to be avoided and that weight loss is desirable.
+When you are seeking answers about how much ‘overshoot’ weight you might gain and how long it could take before it tapers down to your ‘set point weight’, with a hope in your heart that your weight will drop again, you are ultimately still holding onto the mindset that weight gain is a bad thing that is to be avoided and that weight loss is desirable.

 With this mindset, you are simply coming from a space of fat phobia even if that’s only internalised (i.e. it is fine for other people to be in bigger bodies but not you!).

 My other concern is that while still holding onto the desire for overshoot weight to go down, almost unconscious behaviours can creep back in and when they result in some weight loss, you convince yourself and others that this is just the overshoot weight finally tapering down and avoid the truth (that the ED is worsening).
 Trust me on this one, I’ve seen this happen time and again in others!

 Have you started to restrict again (without realising)?
 Are you eating less because life has become busy or is the movement or exercise creeping back up?